All Episodes

 You know, it's Monday morning quarterbacking is a lot easier on these things.

-And yet not in one single case were they identified as either a danger to themselves or others.
+And yet, not in one single case were they identified as either a danger to themselves or others.

-So, you know, w you may say somebody should have noticed something, but in fact, you look over the decades, and in fact, there's a large literature in in academic psychology journals that go and talk about the fact that they simply aren't able to identify these individuals beforehand.
+So, you know, you may say somebody should have noticed something, but in fact, you look over the decades, and in fact, there's a large literature in academic psychology journals that go and talk about the fact that they simply aren't able to identify these individuals beforehand.

 People with mental illnesses tend to be much less violent than the general population.